Do they find it hard to express their feelings constructively?

 Therapeutic playrooms are child-friendly and filled with toys, love and adventures.
 They offer children a great variety of materials (e.g. clay, sand, water, play-dough, art and craft props etc.) and give them the opportunity to participate in many different activities (e.g. role-play, story-telling, singing and dancing, experimenting with colours and marks etc.) all based upon their individual and unique personalities, likes and dislikes.

-The venue in 40 Lambert Avenue, Richmond, TW9 4QR, offers spacious rooms for play therapy as well as garden facilities that can be used for therapeutic activities with the children at all times.
+The venue in Caplan Court, 1 Grove Rd, Richmond TW10 6SN, offers spacious rooms for play therapy as well as garden facilities that can be used for therapeutic activities with the children at all times.

 Within a safe and supportive therapeutic playroom, children begin their journey towards a better understanding of their own feelings and simultaneously gain confidence in expressing difficult emotions in their own special ways.